HighPriest/itnavigator-for-sale/README.md

     1. Replace %MYTELEGRAM% -> with your Telegram user **or** remove this section if you don't have/want one
     1. Replace %MYTWITTER% -> with your Twitter user **or** remove this section if you don't have/want one
 1. You can also remove the script section at the bottom of the page, if you handled the Twitter/Telegram sections manually
-1. Copy the `index.html` and the `assets` folder to a temp folder on your machine.
+1. Copy the `index.html` and the `static` folder to a temp folder on your machine.
 We do this to avoid uploading the other files in this repo (like this README) to IPFS as they're not needed.
 In the next step we'll upload this folder

 #### 2.2 Build the site automatically (advanced)